Why Your Employees Need Coaching

 Receiving coaching from management also gives workers the chance to pursue continuous learning and provides the positive reinforcement that helps younger employees thrive in the workplace.
 According to Gallup, consistent feedback from a manager increases employee engagement and performance.

 Millennials have a particularly strong need for coaching.
 A survey by Harvard Business Review revealed that Millennials want feedback 50% more often than other employees and managers are their preferred resource for professional development.

-5 tips for developing a mentoring programme
+5 tips for developing a mentoring program

 The white paper notes distinctions between coaching and mentoring.
 While both are forms of professional development used to teach skills, coaching is generally directed at improving employee performance and has a shorter, more specific timeframe.
-Mentoring relationships last longer, often six months to one year, and aim to help employees better define and develop their career paths, learn to navigate the organisation, and build confidence.
+Mentoring relationships last longer, often six months to one year, and aim to help employees better define and develop their career paths, learn to navigate the organization, and build confidence.

 - Build relationships and monitor progress.
 During this stage, your mentors and mentees are developing their relationship.
-HR can and should cheque in with both parties from time to time to see how things are going, and whether goals and milestones are being reached.
+HR can and should check in with both parties from time to time to see how things are going, and whether goals and milestones are being reached.

 - Measure effectiveness.
 After one year, the first round of mentoring will end.
-Then it’s time for HR to evaluate the effectiveness of the mentor programme and make necessary tweaks.
+Then it’s time for HR to evaluate the effectiveness of the mentor program and make necessary tweaks.
 Try to collect quantitative (how many goals met, costs) and qualitative (surveys or interviews) information to study.